Generators

 Adapters (kick g adapter) do not support --module because they configure app-wide lifecycle hooks and are not scoped to a single module.

-Folder mapping by pattern
+Folder mapping

 | Generator | Module folder |